masonfrykman/rbws/README.md

 However, if any of the source code of this library is changed or reused, that subsequent source code must be released and be easily accessible under the LGPL or GPL.
 Thats it! :)

+## Synopsis

+This package provides a framework for programmatically building an HTTP server application by providing classes that handle the nitty-gritty of HTTP/1.1—TCP connections, request parsing, response synthesis—yet still allow for customization when necessary.
+Said classes often go even further than basic HTTP management by accomodating common tasks and use cases that may appear when building an application.

 ## Examples

 ### Basic usage